alexzvn/speedsms-api/readme.md

 ## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).